 Powdery Mildew (Leveillula lanuginosa)

 Disease development is favored by high humidity, moderate temperatures, and drought stress.
 Rain or overhead irrigation reduce disease severity.
 The pathogen can survive between crop cycles.
 Control wild and volunteer Apiaceae plants.
-Maintain adequate fertilizer and irrigation programs to ensure good growth.
+Maintain adequate fertilizer and irrigation programs to ensure plant health.
 Drought stress may be lessened by mulching.
 Use resistant cultivars when available.

 These pathogens are soil-borne and most severe in cold, wet soils.
+Look for collapsed plants shortly after emergence.
 Provide good soil drainage and reduce soil compaction; raised beds may be useful.

 mefenoxam (Ridomil Gold SL): 1.0 to 2.0 pt/A; PHI 21d, REI 48h, Group 4.